RodrigoKugler/Epam_BIAnalyst/bi-analyst-prep/Core_Technical_Skills/ETL_ELT_Processes/module.md

 ---

 ## Practice Question Bank
 1. **Case**: An executive dashboard is frequently stale.
 Outline how you’d redesign the pipeline for fresher data while managing cost.
+   **Answer:** I would move critical transformations closer to real time by adopting incremental loads—perhaps micro-batches every hour—while leaving non-critical data on the nightly cadence.
+Using change tracking reduces data volume, and orchestrating through Airflow or ADF with dependency-aware scheduling keeps pipelines efficient.
+I’d pair this with SLAs, freshness monitoring, and cost dashboards so leadership understands the trade-off between latency and spend.
 2. **Design**: Compare ETL and ELT for a legacy ERP integration.
 What factors drive your choice?
+   **Answer:** ETL may be necessary if compliance dictates masking before landing data in the warehouse or if the ERP exposes limited compute.
+ELT shines when the warehouse offers scalable compute and we want to preserve raw data for downstream uses.
+I assess data volume, transformation complexity, latency, and governance requirements.
+In modern stacks I favor ELT with staged raw tables, then dbt or SQL transformations, unless regulatory or technical constraints force ETL.
 3. **Troubleshooting**: A nightly job succeeded but produced fewer rows than expected.
 How do you investigate?
+   **Answer:** I compare row counts against historical baselines, examine change-detection logic for unintended filters, and check source system logs for missing data.
+If a join or filter changed, I review recent code commits.
+I rerun the job in a sandbox after adjusting parameters to confirm the fix, then add regression tests or anomaly alerts so similar discrepancies surface immediately.
 4. **Performance**: Large `MERGE` operations time out.
 Describe optimization strategies.
+   **Answer:** I’d ensure source data is deduplicated and pre-partitioned, split merges into smaller batches, and leverage clustering or indexes appropriate to the platform.
+Using staging tables to capture only changed records and applying `MERGE` with sorted keys reduces locking.
+On Snowflake/BigQuery/Databricks, scaling compute temporarily during heavy loads can also help—as long as the job remains idempotent.
 5. **Governance**: How do you enforce data contracts with upstream teams to avoid breaking downstream pipelines?
+   **Answer:** We publish a clear schema, data quality expectations, and SLAs, backed by automated contract tests that run whenever upstream schemas change.
+Any violation triggers alerts routed to both teams, and we manage schema evolution through versioned APIs or change windows.
+Regular syncs and shared backlog items keep contracts living documents, not shelfware.
 6. **Behavioral**: Discuss a time when you automated error recovery.
 What tools and processes did you implement?
+   **Answer:** At a streaming media company, manual restarts consumed hours.
+I added retry logic with exponential backoff in Airflow, built dead-letter queues for bad records, and integrated PagerDuty alerts with runbook links.
+Failures dropped by 70%, and when issues occurred, on-call engineers resolved them in minutes instead of hours because the automation isolated root causes quickly.
 7. **Advanced**: Explain how dbt fits into an ELT pipeline.
 What are its strengths/limitations compared to traditional ETL tools?
+   **Answer:** dbt excels at SQL-based transformations: version-controlled models, dependency graphs, tests, and documentation.
+It leverages warehouse compute directly, making ELT workflows transparent and modular.
+Limitations include less native support for complex orchestration, streaming, or heavy procedural logic—those often require complementary tools like Airflow or Spark.
+For analytics engineering, though, dbt’s developer workflow is hard to beat.
 8. **Security**: Ensure PII stays protected during extraction and transformation.
 What controls do you put in place?
+   **Answer:** I restrict credentials via secret managers, extract only required fields, and apply masking or tokenization before landing sensitive data where possible.
+Pipeline service accounts follow least privilege, data at rest and in transit is encrypted, and we audit access logs regularly.
+Downstream, I enforce role-based access and dynamic masking so analysts see only what they are cleared to view.

 ---